jtn0113/EventTrackerProject/README.md

 On the bottom of the page is a form labeled "Add A New Location".
 Fill out this form and click 'Submit', and the page will be refreshed with the new location listed.

+## Technologies Used
+Java, JavaScript, SQL, Spring Boot, REST, JPA, AJAX, JSON, HTML, CSS, Git

+## Lessons Learned
+For this project I learned how to design a REST API using JSON to parse Http requests, and how to traverse and manipulate the DOM using JavaScript.